RohanAwhad/code_execution_agent/README.md

 Chat Interface

-	•	Interact with the AI: Type a message in the input box, and the chatbot will respond using GPT.
+	•	Interact with the AI: Type a message in the input box, and the chatbot will respond using Claude.
 The AI can answer general questions, provide explanations, or assist with coding tasks.

 Code Execution